-Cruise down the Montreal marina to see best Montreal tourist attractions from another angle!
+Cruise through the Montreal marina to see best Montreal tourist attractions from another angle!

-The boat tour you are about to take is called le Bateau-Mouche and it translates from French as a “fly boat” (a fly being an insect in this case).
+The boat on the tour you are about to take is called le Bateau-Mouche and it translates from French as a “fly boat” (a fly being an insect in this case).

-The boat I took was 25 CAD per person plus tax and it was 60 mins long (we bought it right there at the place).
-The information was given to us by a live guide in 2 languages – in English and in French.
-The departures are numerous times a day (usually 3-4, depending on the season), so you can choose any that you like.
+The tour I took was 25 CAD per person plus tax and it was 60 mins long (we bought it right there on site).
+A live guide gave us information in 2 languages – English and French.
+The departures are numerous times a day (usually 3-4, depending on the season), so you can choose the one that fits your schedule.
 All boat tours depart from the Old Port.

-NOTE: If it is cold outside you can take a covered panoramic boat with a dinner on board.
+NOTE: If it is cold outside, you can take a covered panoramic boat tour with a dinner on board.